How to measure employee engagement the right way: A complete guide for HRs

 - Not managing the frequency of your employee engagement surveys

 Yes, pulse surveys help you get short, frequent, and instant feedback from your employees.
-However, pulse surveys shouldn’t be the only weapon in your arsenal when measuring engagement.
+However, pulse surveys shouldn’t be the only weapon in your arsenal when measuring employee engagement.

-We agree that an annual engagement survey is a once-in-a-year activity and that it can’t offer insights in real-time, but they gather a lot of useful information that enables you to see the bigger picture in terms of your organization’s engagement which a short pulse survey could possibly not provide.
+We agree that an annual engagement survey is a once-in-a-year activity and that it can’t offer actionable insights in real-time, but they gather a lot of useful information that enables you to see the bigger picture in terms of your organization’s engagement which a short pulse survey could not provide.

 - Conducting employee survey only for a sample employee population

-Some companies don’t include blue-collar employees and other executives as their survey participants because, at times, these guys don’t have access to emails and reaching them with a survey is hard.
+Some companies don’t include blue-collar employees and other executives as their survey participants because, at times, these guys don’t have access to emails, and reaching them with a survey is hard.

 This whole concept of excluding certain employees from participating in employee surveys defies the purpose of conducting the survey, which is to enable all your employees, from the CEO to a janitor, to voice their opinions transparently.
 It not only ruins the scale of employee engagement measurement but also damages trust and transparency within teams.